makerdao/community/governance/votes/Executive vote - September 7, 2022.md

 - Increase the CRVV1ETHSTETH-A [Target Available Debt](https://manual.makerdao.com/module-index/module-dciam#target-available-debt-gap) from 3 million DAI to **10 million DAI**.

 **Note:** the poll initially proposed a new Maximum Debt Ceiling for CRVV1ETHSTETH-A of 50 million DAI.
-The Protocol Engineering Core Unit have advised limiting this to 20 million DAI due to technical concerns.
+The Protocol Engineering Core Unit has advised limiting this to 20 million DAI due to technical concerns.

 ## Review